In This Episode

 Jon Favreau: To paraphrase something that Samantha told me, this is the difference between an America that tries to dominate the world by force, and one that looks to lead the world by example.
 It’s not the kind of Trump’ian nationalism or isolationism that’s based on race and identity.
 It’s patriotism.
 It’s patriotism based on our belief in a certain set of universal rights and values that we defend around the world, and try our best to live up to here at home.
 That’s the space that Trump and the Republicans have ceded, and that’s the vision that I think Democrats can rally around.

 Jon Favreau: The Wilderness is written and directed by me, Jon Favreau of Crooked Media.
 It’s produced by Zach Akers and Skip Bronkie of Two Up, and Ruth Lichtman, Tanya Somanader of Crooked Media is our co-producer, Andrea B. Scott is our editor and David Fox is our assistant editor.
 Our archival producer is Rebecca Kent, and our archival researcher is Gianna Jefferson.
 Music by Marty Fowler.
 Sound design and mixing by Joel Robbie.
 Tracy Lien is our lead interviewee researcher.
 Additional writing from Zach Akers and Andrea B. Scott.
 John Maynard and Dan Kelly were our recording engineers.
 Fact checking by Anna Altman.
 Promo segment editing from Allison Grasso.
 Agency services from Ben Davis at WME.
-Legal services from Dean Bahat at Ziffran Brittenham and Chad Russo at Ramo Law.
-Clearance counsel is Katherine Alimohammedi from Donaldson + Califf.
+Legal services from Dean Bahat at Ziffren Brittenham and Chad Russo at Ramo Law.
+Clearance counsel is Kathryn Alimohammedi from Donaldson + Califf.
 Thanks for listening.